dladd/pyFormex/sphinx/bumpix.rst

 Create the BuMPix USB stick under Windows
 -----------------------------------------

-If you have no Linux machine available to create the USB key, there are ways to do this under Windows as well.
+If you have no GNU/Linux machine available to create the USB key, there are ways to do this under Windows as well.
 We recommend to use `dd for Windows`_.
 You can then proceed as follows.